 Is it Knotweed?
 And where do you stand with the law?
 Don’t panic.
 Everything you need to know is right here.

-The legalities surrounding Japanese Knotweed are complex, which is the way lawyers like it.
+The legalities surrounding Japanese Knotweed are complex.

 So it always pays to seek professional advice if you suspect you’ve got an infestation or Knotweed has crept under the fence from next door.

 But, we’ll do our best to cut through the confusion and summarise the basics below:

 Japanese Knotweed looks very similar to other plants.
 If you think you have Knotweed on your property, just e-mail 3 or 4 photos to email@example.com and we’ll tell you what you’re dealing with FREE of charge.

 If you require our knotweed removal services we will create a plan and issue you with a Insurance backed guarantee for the japanese knotweed treatment plan